Skip to Main Content

 Planning a Visit

 Bucksnort Saloon is located at 15921 S Elk Creek Road in Pine, Colorado 80470, accessible via Highway 285 southwest of Denver.
-The drive from central Denver takes approximately one hour depending on canyon traffic.
+It is open Thursday through Sunday, with hours of 11 AM to 8 PM Thursday and Friday, 11 AM to 10 PM Saturday, and 11 AM to 6 PM Sunday.
 Given the mountain location and single-road access, checking road conditions before the drive is advisable in shoulder seasons.
-The bar operates as a cash-and-carry roadside saloon in the Colorado foothills tradition; no booking system applies to a venue of this format, and the practical approach is simply to go when the road is clear and the timing is right.
+The bar operates as a cash-and-carry roadside saloon in the Colorado foothills tradition; The practical approach is simply to go when the road is clear and the timing is right.

 A Quick Peer Check